Our Mission:

 Our Vision:

-By providing Laundry Services and resources to families in need, Uplift can help alleviate the burdens faced by low-income individuals and promote their emotional, financial, and hygienic well-being.
+By providing Laundry Services and resources to families in need, ULT can help alleviate the burdens faced by low-income individuals and promote their emotional, financial, and hygienic well-being.

 North Carolina Financial Numbers: Low income Family’s monthly expenses.